 These are graded on a high-pass (100%), low-pass (50%) or fail (0%) basis.
 Some of these are one-week assignments, and others might be a multi-week assignment or project; either way the amount of time given for the assignment is calibrated to the amount of work that should be involved and the amount of credit you'll get for the assignment; for example, a particular homework might be described as a two-week assignment, meaning that you'll have two weeks to do it and you'll receive two homeworks' worth of credit for it.
 Assignments may involve on-paper exercises (e.g. walking through algorithms or calculations), hands-on programming, or analysis of data.
-I am comfortable in principle with students working together on assignments in part or in whole, but if you wish to do so, please ask me in advance because there are certain conditions that I will impose.

 This will be a take-home exam, and it will not involve programming.
 We often have a mixture of students, some of whom are able to work most on weekdays, others who really have most of their time on weekends; therefore I typically will hand out the exam at the end of class on Wednesday, and have it due at midnight on Sunday.
 But this does not mean that you're supposed to spend four full days working on the exam.
 If have mastered the content and are able to think critically about what we have covered in class, it shouldn't take any more time than typical take-home exams in other classes.
 I'm just giving you more wall-clock time for your flexibility.

 I care enough about participation to make it part of the grade.
 It may be a small part, but it's definitely been known to tip the balance from a B+ grade to an A-, so please don't neglect it.
+Participation in class and on Piazza both count.
 This is necessarily subjective, because I am judging both the quantity and quality of your participation, but the calibration is pretty straightforward.
 It's a 5-point scale, and if you regularly ask relevant questions, volunteer answers (even if they're wrong!), and help make the class discussion interesting, you'll get 5 out of 5 points.
 If you show up to class prepared and contribute to the conversation every couple of classes, you'll get 3 out of 5 points.
 If you are regularly sitting in class but participating rarely or not at all, you'll get 1 point for showing up.
 If you don't show up consistently, you'll get zero.

 CS MS comps.
 MS comp grades for all students are the same as their final course grade.
 You really need to pay attention to this, because for CS there is a huge difference between a B+ and an A-.

 I can tell you in advance that there are several common problems I will not consider as valid reasons for failing to get work in on time.
-These include (a) failure to manage your time properly, including being busy with another course, a piece of research, or a paper submission deadline; (b) discovering an assignment is harder than you expected it to be (see item a); and (c) losing code or data that should have been backed up, unless it's someone else's fault.
+These include (a) failure to manage your time properly, including being busy with another course, a piece of research, or a paper submission deadline; (b) discovering an assignment is harder than you expected it to be (see item a); and (c) losing code or data that should have been backed up, unless it's clearly someone else's fault.

 Cheating.
 What you represent as your own work must be your own work.
 However, talking with one another to understand the material better is strongly encouraged.
 Recognizing the distinction between cheating and cooperation is very important.
 If you simply copy someone else's solution, you are cheating.
 If you let someone else copy your solution, you are cheating.
 If someone dictates a solution to you, you are cheating.
 Everything you hand in must be in your own words, and based on your own understanding of the solution.
 If someone helps you understand the problem during a high-level discussion, you are not cheating.
 If you work collaboratively with explicit permission from the instructor, you are not cheating.
 We strongly encourage students to help one another understand the material presented in class, in the readings, and general issues relevant to the assignments.
-Any student who is caught cheating will be given an E in the course and referred to the University Student Behavior Committee.
+Any student who is caught cheating will be given an F in the course and referred to the University Student Behavior Committee.
 Please don't take that chance - if you're having trouble understanding the material, or if you need some help clarifying what is ok to do and what is not, please let us know and we will be more than happy to help.

 Special needs.
 Any student eligible for and requesting reasonable academic accommodations due to a disability is requested to provide to the instructor a letter of accommodation from the Office of Disability Support Services (DSS) within the first two weeks of the semester.
 You may reach them at 301-314-7682 or by visiting Susquehanna Hall on the 4th Floor.